 Carry out a blank test exactly as described in (B-7.2.5.2) but excluding the test solution, use distilled water instead.
 Read the corresponding lead content in the blank from the calibration graph (B-7.2.5.1.1).

 B-7.2.6 Calculations and Expression of Results

 Calculate the lead content in the material from the relation given below:

 Lead content (as Pb), percent by mass = M1-M2M0×10 000

-Where
+where